Frontier Academy Workshops

 This program will guide participants through the process of building a business case from inception to completion.
 The end goal is to arm participants with the essential pieces of information they need to have in order to sell their ideas within the organization and recommend the best use of their company’s capital.
 This program is perfect for those trying to develop an ROI mindset and will help participants expand their perspectives to consider the needs of all stakeholders directly or indirectly impacted by their recommendations.

-Every business exists to address the acute needs of their customer, but the more removed our teams are from the end user or the more focused they are on production and numbers, the more difficult it is for them to keep the customer top-of-mind.
-Further, taking ownership of a customer’s situation and providing a seamless experience are near impossible without strong team dynamics built on trust, cooperation, and communication.
+Every business exists to address the acute needs of their customer, but the more removed our teams are from the end user or the more focused they are on production and numbers, the more difficult it is for them to keep the customer top of mind.
+Further, taking ownership of a customer's situation and providing seamless experiences are near impossible without a shared understanding of what “excellent” looks like.

-This workshop is designed to help team leaders and managers build a customer-centric culture by challenging the way their teams fundamentally view and interact with customers and each other.
-To help teams better empathize with and maintain a sense of urgency around customer needs, we teach how to instill a shared sense of purpose around anticipating, meeting, and exceeding those needs.
-Participants will also learn how to establish shared team norms that build trust and enable employees to embrace both successes and failures as opportunities to learn and improve.
+This workshop is designed to help team leaders and managers build a customer-centric culture by challenging the way their teams fundamentally view and interact with customers, starting with the employees themselves and meeting them where they are today.
+To help teams better empathize with and maintain a sense of urgency around customer needs, we teach how to coach new habits around ownership and emotional intelligence.
+Participants will also learn how to establish shared team norms that enable employees to embrace both successes and failures as opportunities to learn and improve.

 Let’s face it — the concept of networking is often associated with awkward coffees, power lunches, and glad-handing...things that make a lot of us squirm.
 But building a diverse network is crucial for anyone looking to be more innovative, effective, and relevant in a fast-paced global marketplace.